top of page

 What begins small at first

-becomes more alive, larger, more diverse
+becomes more alive, larger, and more diverse with every new member.

 that do not look like effort,